Morus mongolica

 What traditional systems uses this plant?

-This plant Morus mongolica is utilized in traditional East Asian medicine to treat various ailments through its leaves, bark, and roots.
+This plant Morus mongolica is traditionally utilized in various East Asian medicinal practices to treat inflammatory conditions, digestive issues, and respiratory ailments through the use of its bark, leaves, and roots.

 What are the pharmacological activities of Morus mongolica?